PHX Energy Services (TSX:PHX) E10: C$0.36 (As of Mar. 2026)

 PHX Energy Services Business Description

 PHX Energy Services Corp is an oil and natural gas service company.
 The firm, through its directional drilling subsidiary entities, provides horizontal and directional drilling services to oil and natural gas exploration and development companies principally in Canada, the United States, and the Middle East regions.
 The company generates its revenue from Directional drilling services, Motor rental, and Sale of motor equipment and parts.
 The company derives maximum revenue from Directional drilling services.
-Geographically, the company generates the majority of its revenue from the United States.
+Geographically, the company generates the majority of its revenue from the United States followed by Canada and others.